-The number of work hours in a year is the most fundamental metric for understanding the productivity of the workforce.
-This involves very simple calculations based on standard working hours, holidays, and weekends.
+The number of work hours in a year is a key metric for measuring workforce productivity.
+It’s calculated using standard working hours, public holidays, and weekends.

-We start with the basic weekly work hours to calculate the total standard work hours in a year.
+Understanding these weekly work hours is the first step in calculating the total standard work hours in a year.

 - For a six-day workweek, we multiply 48 hours by 52 weeks, resulting in 2,496 hours annually.